-Courses and number of credits: Stationary Stochastic Processes (7.5), Markov Processes (7.5), Mathematical Foundations of Probability (7.5), Time Series Analysis (7.5), Monte Carlo Methods for Stochastic Inference (7.5), Linear and Logistic Regression (7.5), Statistical Modelling of Extreme Values (7.5), Inference Theory (7.5) or Design of Experiments (7.5).
+Courses and number of credits: Stationary Stochastic Processes (7.5), Markov Processes (7.5), Mathematical Foundations of Probability (7.5), Time Series Analysis (7.5), Monte Carlo Methods for Stochastic Inference (7.5), Non-Parametric Inference (7.5), Stationary and Non-Stationary Spectral Analysis (7.5), Linear and Logistic Regression (7.5), Statistical Modelling of Extreme Values (7.5), Inference Theory (7.5) or Design of Experiments (7.5).
 Non-Linear Time Series Analysis (7.5), Spatial Statistics with Image Analysis (7.5), Valuation of Derivative Assets (7.5).
-Financial Statistics (7.5), Survival Analysis (7.5), Statistical Modelling of Multivariate Extreme Values (7.5) or other elective courses.
+Financial Statistics (7.5), Statistical Modelling of Multivariate Extreme Values (7.5) or other elective courses.
 Master’s degree thesis (30).

 Why Lund University?

 Lund University was founded in 1666 and is one of northern Europe’s oldest, broadest and finest universities.
 The University ranks among the world's top 100 universities in the QS World University Rankings 2019 and is the #1 choice for international students coming to Sweden – one of the world's most innovative, sustainable and democratic countries.

 If you would like to start building your international network in a global classroom setting, Lund University is a great option.
 Experience a different way of learning in a country ranked as one of the best in the world at providing higher education.
 Group work and informal teacher-student relationships facilitate in-depth learning.

 The University is located in Lund, a charming and compact university city in southern Sweden, only 35 minutes away from Copenhagen Airport in Denmark.
 The city is famous for its vibrant student life and is also home to many world-leading research facilities and international companies.